bluenote-1577/phase-doc/docs/source/introduction.rst

     *   Short-reads should at least be paired-end, 2x100bp at minimum (longer is more ideal)

     *   Long-reads can either be HiFi accurate reads or even noisier reads (still works even when identity is < 90%).
 #.
-Phase up to 5 strains by default and more strains if specified
+Automatically detects how many strains are present, so no prior information is needed.
 #.
+Phase up to 5 strains by default and more strains if specified.
+#.
 QC metrics and phasing statistics to manually visualize and confirm putative phasings.

 What floria **can not** do:

 #.
 Phase consistently at very low coverage.
 Less than 5x becomes quite difficult.
 #.
-Too many strains at once. floria was designed to phase not more than single digit number of strains (5 by default).
+Too many strains at once. floria was designed to phase not more than single digit number of strains (maximum 5 by default).
 #.
 Call SNPs or map reads.
 To generate your VCF + BAM, you need to map reads and call variants by yourself.
 #.  floria does not give base-level assemblies.
 However, you can run an assembler on each of the output haplosets quite easily.